sdmp/sdmp.github.io/docs/resources/index.md

 ###### `sdmp.node.ips` *(list, string)*

 Each element of the list is the string representation of the IP address and port at which the node is reachable.
-This address may be IPv4 or IPv6.
+This address may be IPv4 or IPv6, and the port is **required**.

-### Encrypted Content
+#### Encrypted Content Documents

-Used to transmit encrypted data in a secure form, this document contains the content encrypted using a single-use [session key][crypto], and that key is encrypted using each recipients public identity key.
+Used to transmit encrypted data in a secure form.

-The [session key][crypto] must be an [AES compatible key][crypto] of at least 256 bits.
+This resource contains a YAML stream conforming to the [SDMP YAML restrictions](#yaml-stream-restrictions) that has been encrypted using a single-use [session key][crypto].
+That key is encrypted using each recipients public identity key.

-For encrypted content, the `sdmp` object in the resource's YAML document has the following reserved properties:
+The `sdmp` object in the resource's YAML document has the following reserved properties:

 ###### `sdmp.encrypted` *(object)*